 There is no better time to plant trees and shrubs than fall.
-They won't make much visible growth in the cool weather and shortening days, but below ground their roots will be growing and establishing themselves in preparation for a strong season of top growth next spring.
-In contrast, planting in spring or summer can lead to a lot of leaf growth before a healthy root system is developed, causing withering in summer's heat when the insufficient root system can't pull in enough water.
+While fall planting of trees and shrubs won’t result in much visible growth in the cool weather and shortening days, below ground their roots will be growing and establishing themselves in preparation for a strong season of top growth next spring.
+In contrast, planting in spring or summer can lead to a lot of leaf growth before a healthy root system is developed, causing withering in summer’s heat when the insufficient root system can’t pull in enough water.

-Planting trees and shrubs is not rocket science and here are steps that will help you succeed.
+Planting trees and shrubs is a straightforward task and here are steps that will help you succeed.

 Dig your hole to the same depth as the height of the root ball and 2 to 3 times wider than the root ball.